wobufetmaster/CS474-Set-Theory-DSL/README.md

 assert(r.eval() == Value(Set((), 3)))
 ```
-The Intersections are optimized first, Replacing them with the pure variables, then the Differences are optimized, creating empty sets.
+The Intersections are optimized first, Replacing them with just **Variable("Undefined")**, then the Differences are optimized, creating empty sets.
 Finally, The Union is optimized, because both of its arguments can be fully evaluated.